Balkan Mountains

 In much of the central and eastern sections, the summit forms the watershed between the drainage basins of the Black Sea and the Aegean.
-A prominent gap in the mountains is formed by the sometimes narrow Iskar Gorge, a few miles north of the Bulgarian capital, Sofia.
+A prominent gap in the mountains is formed by the predominantly narrow Iskar Gorge, a few miles north of the Bulgarian capital, Sofia.
 The karst relief determines the large number of caves, including Magura, featuring the most important and extended European post-Palaeolithic cave painting, Ledenika, Saeva dupka, Bacho Kiro, etc. The most notable rock formation are the Belogradchik Rocks in the west.

 There are several important protected areas: Central Balkan National Park, Vrachanski Balkan, Bulgarka and Sinite Kamani, as well as a number of nature reserves.
 The Balkan Mountains are remarkable for their flora and fauna.
 Edelweiss grows there in the region of Kozyata stena.
-Some of the most striking landscapes are included in the Central Balkan National Park with steep cliffs, the highest waterfalls in the Balkan Peninsula and lush vegetation.
+Some of the most striking landscapes are included in the Central Balkan National Park with steep cliffs, the highest waterfalls in the Balkans and lush vegetation.
 There are a number of important nature reserves such as Chuprene, Kozyata stena and others.
 Most of Europe's large mammals inhabit the area including the brown bear, wolf, boar, chamois and deer.

-The mountains are the source of the name of the Balkan Peninsula.
+The mountains are the source of the name of the Balkans (sometimes considered as a distinct peninsula or region).
 In Bulgarian and Serbian the mountains are also known as Стара планина Stara planina (pronounced in Bulgarian as [ˈstarɐ pɫɐniˈna] and in Serbian as [stâːraː planǐna]), a term whose literal meaning is 'old mountain'.